OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/xdsm_visualization.rst

 The diagrams can be in the form of HTML or LaTeX files.

-To use the feature which generates LaTeX files, you must have LaTeX installed and you will also need to install PyXDSM.
-This can be done by:
+To use the feature which generates LaTeX ('tex') files, you will need to install PyXDSM.
+This can be done as follows:

 .. code-block:: none